 Setting the theater quickly and comprehensively paid dividends, but it wasn’t without friction.
 Our experience in OUA highlighted the importance of pre-coordinated solutions to fill capability gaps.
 More specifically, sharing forces - when necessary – with fellow combatant commands provided us the necessary capability, but the lack of assigned or allocated (dedicated) capabilities and resulting delays did impact some mission execution.
 This is not a new problem for AFRICOM.
 The persistent lack of logistics enablers remains a challenge, but multiple efforts to mitigate the shortfall thru Global Force Management and codified force sharing agreements, continue.

-In our previous article, we highlighted the criticality of Operational Contract Support (OCS).
-Our plan from the onset of OUA was to attempt to contract as much of the effort as possible to minimize the military footprint yet still meet all USAID support requirements.
+The plan from the onset of OUA was to attempt to contract as much of the effort as possible to minimize the military footprint, yet still meet all USAID support requirements.

-Thru the OUA experience, we established an Operational Contract Support Integration Cell as outlined in the recently revised joint publication on OCS.
+Through the OUA experience, an Operational Contract Support Integration Cell was established as outlined in the recently revised joint publication on OCS.
 AFRICOM assigned USARAF as the lead service for contracting to synchronize, coordinate, and contract for common contract support requirements in the joint operating area.
 This central entity coordinated efforts and executed functions as a single point-of-entry for processing contracted requirements and OCS-related information that enabled timely and relevant contracting solutions for the joint force command.

 While not a perfect process, the virtual logistics synchronization remained a rallying point thru the critical phases of OUA.
-Going forward, we have institutionalized this model for coordination and synchronization of support to operations.
-As the DoD enterprise migrates from DCO to DCS, we will lose some ground in the short term due to changes in functionality, but will continue to refine and build out this capability.
+Going forward, the command has institutionalized this model for coordination and synchronization of support to operations.

 Logistics is all about aligning the rights—getting the right stuff to the right place at the right time.
-With the help of an incredible logistics team, demonstrating great agility and collective responsiveness, we were able to get a lot right during OUA.
-That is not to say that we didn’t have our challenges along the way.
+With the help of an incredible logistics team, demonstrating great agility and collective responsiveness, the command was able to get a lot right during OUA.
+That is not to say there weren't challenges along the way.
 In the end, the J4 Directorate logged 41 official lessons learned in the Joint Lessons Learned System.